OriHasin/trace-normalizer-service/README.md

 # Trace Normalizer Service

 The **Trace Normalizer Service** is a backend solution for normalizing trace data into a standardized format.
-Built with extensibility and performance in mind, it supports configurable data formats, making it adaptable to diverse data sources and integration needs.
+Built with extensibility and ease of maintaincence in mind, it supports configurable data formats, making it adaptable to diverse data sources and integration needs.

 ## Features